Usage

 >>> diagram.draw_isolines(fig, ax, 'Ts', x_min=750, x_max=2500, y_min=-50, y_max=150)

->>> for key in tespy_results.keys():
+>>> for label, values in processes.items():

 >>> plt.tight_layout()